DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

     return value;
 }
 ```
-If we don't free the memory of the node, it will cause a program leak and take system memory up a the longer the program is running
+If we don't free the memory of the node, it will cause a program leak and take system memory up the longer the program is running

 I used a switch statement to run the commands and users could choose the option.